 This broad programme encompasses training in a wide range of practical skills related to stage management, stagecraft, technical theatre, event production and event management.
-It provides opportunities for you to gain practical experience in a variety of production roles within a working environment that reflects as closely as possible that of the professional theatre and its related industries.
+It provides opportunities for you to gain practical experience in a variety of production roles within a working environment that closely reflects that of the professional theatre and its related industries.
 The priority is to ensure that you are well equipped to be able to respond to the ever-changing needs of a diverse industry.

 Applicants are selected for interview on the basis of the information provided in their UCAS application.